Banner

 Holistic Verification of Blockchain Consensus

 In this paper, we remedy this paradox by model checking for the first time a blockchain consensus used in industry.
-We propose a holistic approach to verify the consensus algorithm of Redbelly Blockchain, for any number n of processes and any number f < n/3 of Byzantine processes.
+We propose a holistic approach to verify the consensus algorithm of the Redbelly Blockchain, for any number n of processes and any number f < n/3 of Byzantine processes.

 Authored by: